malikadan21/MediBotAI/README.md

-MediBot-AI -Healthcare Assistant-
+MediBot-AI

-This is a Next.js project bootstrapped with create-next-app.

 Project Overview

-This project is an AI-powered healthcare assistant application built using Next.js and the OpenAI API.
+This project is an AI-powered healthcare assistant application built using Next.js and the Gemini API.
 The application is designed to provide healthcare support through a chatbot interface, integrating with advanced AI models to assist users with scheduling appointments, answering health-related questions, and providing basic medical advice.

 Features